jevmax/Garden-Club-Data-Collection/README.md

 (267 of 269.
 2 did not attend due to their events being cancelled)</br>

-Event Earnings: I chose the waterfall graph over a bar or pie graph because it shows, out of the total earnings, what event performed better and in what financial range the ticket sales came in.
-Thinking of the garden club member who doesn’t wish to be caught up with graphs, I wanted them to get the gist of where a specific event landed financially, giving me a chance to walk through the results with them.
+Event Earnings: I chose the waterfall graph over a bar or pie graph because it shows, out of the total earnings, what event performed better and in what financial range the ticket sales came in. <b> Thinking of the garden club member who doesn’t wish to be caught up with graphs, I wanted them to get the gist of where a specific event landed financially, giving me a chance to walk through the results with them. </b>

 What can we make of the results?